revbayes/revbayes.github.io/tutorials/quick_tips/index.md

 {% endfigcaption %}
 {% endfigure %}

 We can see that almost every proposal was accepted for the move with the smallest window size while the largest move rejected most proposals.
-In general we want a move that isn't too small such that it moves slowly but isn't so large that it rejects most proposals, this is known as the Goldilock's Principle. {% citet Roberts1997 %} found an optimal acceptance ratio of 0.234 for a multivariate target distributions with i.i.d. components.
-Being able to break the posterior into i.i.d. components is unrealistic for phylogenetic analyses, numerical studies have shown acceptance rates to be robust to this assumption and rates between 0.1 and 0.6 are still reasonably efficient {% cite Roberts2001 Rosenthal2011 %}.
+In general we want a move that isn't too small such that it moves slowly but isn't so large that it rejects most proposals, this is known as the Goldilock's Principle. {% citet Roberts1997 %} found an optimal acceptance ratio of $0.234$ for a multivariate target distributions with i.i.d. components.
+Although being able to break the posterior into i.i.d. components is unrealistic for phylogenetic analyses, numerical studies have shown acceptance rates to be robust to this assumption and rates between $0.1$ and $0.6$ are still reasonably efficient {% cite Roberts2001 Rosenthal2011 %}.

 {% aside Move sizes on trees %}

 The two most common moves on tree topology are the Nearest Neighbor Interchange (NNI) move and the Subtree Pruning and Regrafting (SPR) move.
 The NNI move rearanges the connectivity between four subtrees while SPR moves prune a subtree and regraft it on another part of the tree {% ref fig_moves %}.
 Since these moves define specific opertations on the phylogeny, they do not have arguments to adjust the size of the moves.
 Instead, it may be useful to think of the moves themselves as 'big' or 'small' based on their inherent qualities.
 One way to assess the size of these topology moves is to consider how many different topologies we can obtain by performing one move.
 This often speaks to how interconnected tree topologies are given a specific move.
 If many topologies are connected by a move then we can think of this as being able to move from one topology to another in a fewer number of moves and would be considered a large move.
 In this sense we would consider NNI moves to be considerably smaller than SPR moves; NNI moves on a given internal branch has only 2 other alternative topologies while an SPR move on a given internal branch can be pruned and regrafted to any other branch on the phylogeny, making it connected to more topologies.

  The other way we may want to evaluate the relative size of moves is by considering the diameter of the tree space of a move {% cite Kathrine2016 %}.
 The diameter of a tree space for a given move is defined the maximal distance between any two topologies.
 Although it is NP-hard to compute the diameter of a tree space, the space of SPR moves has a tighter upper bound on the diameter than NNI moves.
-This means that generally we can reach trees in fewer moves with the "Bigger" SPR moves than the "Smaller" NNI moves.
+This means that generally we can reach trees in fewer moves with the "bigger" SPR moves than the "smaller" NNI moves.

 {% figure fig_moves %}